Dior rebuilds Paris in a spectacular Fashion Week show - ExBulletin

 Dior rebuilds Paris in a spectacular Fashion Week show

-PARIS — Dior took over the iconic Place de la Concorde in Paris for a menswear fashion show Friday whose theme was none other than the city of Paris itself.
+PARIS (AP) Dior took over the iconic Place de la Concorde in Paris for a menswear fashion show Friday whose theme was none other than the city of Paris itself.

 Inside an annex, fashion editors joined the front row, including Naomi Campbell, to marvel at the dramatic decor of the heritage homes.
 He created a life-size Parisian bridge, filled with fake birds and fake water lapping below via a plasma screen, just for the 15-minute collection.